GreenFlag31/pdf-to-image-generator/README.md

 // Instantiate the class with your options const pdfConversion = new PDFToPNGConversion(filePath, options);

-// Get information about the PDF to execute some logic before convertion const pdfDocument = await pdfConversion.getPDFDocument();
+// Get information about the PDF to execute some logic before conversion const pdfDocument = await pdfConversion.getPDFDocument();
 // if pdfDocument.getPermission()...

 // Convert your PDF to PNG
 const pdf = await pdfConversion.convert();

-// Get information about the size of your PNG on disk const stats = await pdfConversion.getTotalSizeOnDisk();
+// Get information about the size of your PNG on disk after conversion const stats = await pdfConversion.getTotalSizeOnDisk();
 ```